-As of September 30, 2021
+As of March 31, 2022

 Total Level 1 Level 2 Level 3

 Financial Assets:

-Money market funds \$ 451,784 \$ 451,784 \$ \$
+Money market funds \$ 62,282 \$ 62,282 \$ \$

-Total financial assets \$ 451,784 \$ 451,784 \$ \$
+Total financial assets \$ 62,282 \$ 62,282 \$ \$

+-

 Financial Liabilities:

-Public warrant liability \$ 31,287 \$ 31,287 \$ \$
+Public warrant liability \$ 10,183 \$ 10,183 \$ \$

-Private warrant liability 15,342 15,342
+Private warrant liability 4,993 4,993

-Earn-out contingent liability 61,400 61,400
+Earn-out contingent liability 3,432 - 3,432

-Total financial liabilities \$ 108,029 \$ 31,287 \$ 15,342 \$ 61,400
+Total financial liabilities \$ 18,608 \$ 10,183 \$ 4,993 \$ 3,432

-As of Decen ıber 3 31, 2020
+As of December 31, 2021

 Total Level 1 Level 2 Level 3

 Financial Assets:

-Money market funds \$ 92,940 \$ 92,940 \$ \$
+Money market funds \$ 385,370 \$ 385,370 \$ \$

-Total financial assets \$ 92,940 \$ 92,940 \$ \$
+Total financial assets \$ 385,370 \$ 385,370 \$ \$

+Financial Liabilities:

+Public warrant liability \$ 14,463 \$ 14,463 \$ \$

+Private warrant liability 7,092 7,092

+Earn-out contingent liability 10,244 10,244

+Total financial liabilities \$ 31,799 \$ 14,463 \$ 7,092 \$ 10,244

-As of September 30, 2021 and December 31, 2020, money market funds are classified within Level 1 of the fair value hierarchy as the fair value is based on quoted prices in active markets.
+Of the \$315.0 million cash and cash equivalents presented on the condensed consolidated balance sheets as of March 31, 2022, \$62.3 million was in money market funds and was classified within Level 1 of the fair value hierarchy as the fair value was based on quoted prices in active markets.

 The Company's outstanding warrants include publicly-traded warrants (the "Public Warrants") which were originally issued in the IPO and warrants sold in a private placement to CMLS Holdings LLC (the "Private Warrants").
-The Company evaluated its warrants under ASC 815-40, Derivatives and Hedging-Contracts in Entity's Own Equity, and concluded that they do not meet the criteria to be classified in stockholders' equity.
+The Company evaluated its warrants under ASC 815-40, Derivatives and Hedging- Contracts in Entity's Own Equity, and concluded that they do not meet the criteria to be classified in stockholders' equity.
 Since the Public Warrants and Private Warrants meet the definition of a derivative under ASC 815, the Company recorded these warrants as non-current liabilities on the balance sheet at fair value upon the closing of the Business Combination, with subsequent changes in their respective fair values recognized in other income (expense), net on the condensed consolidated statements of operations and comprehensive loss at each reporting date.
-As of September 30, 2021, the Public Warrants are classified within Level 1 of the fair value hierarchy as they are traded in active markets.
+As of March 31, 2022, the Public Warrants are classified within Level 1 of the fair value hierarchy as they are traded in active markets.
 The Private Warrants are classified within Level 2 of the fair value hierarchy as management determined the fair value of each Private Warrant is the same as that of a Public Warrant because the terms are substantially the same.

 The contingent obligation to issue earn-out shares for Legacy Sema4 stockholders was accounted for as a liability and required remeasurement at each reporting date.
-The estimated fair value of the total earn-out shares as of September 30, 2021 is determined based on a Monte Carlo simulation valuation model.
-The fair value of the earn-out contingent liability is sensitive to expected volatility estimated based on selected guideline public companies and Company's common stock price which is sensitive to changes in the forecasts of earnings and/or the relevant operating metrics.
-The key assumptions utilized in the valuation included the Company's stock price of \$7.59, expected volatility of 67.5%, risk-free rate of 0.24%, and an expected term of 1.8 years.
-The earn-out contingent liability is categorized as Level 3 of the fair value hierarchy as the Company utilizes unobservable inputs in estimating volatility rate.
-Initial fair value determined and recorded at the
+The estimated fair value of the total earn-out shares as of March 31, 2022 is determined based on a Monte Carlo simulation valuation model.
+The fair value of the earn-out contingent liability is sensitive to expected volatility estimated based on selected guideline public companies' stock prices, the Company's implied volatility and Company's common stock price which is sensitive to changes in the forecasts of earnings and/or the relevant operating metrics.
+The key assumptions utilized in determining the valuation as of March 31, 2022 and December 31, 2021 were as follows: